michal-h21/biblatex-iso690/README.md

 of this package.
 Otherwise, please consider [a contribution to the `biblatex` package](https://github.com/plk/biblatex/#translation) first.

-If you also aim to add new localisation strings, you have to define them via `\NewBibliographyString` command at the beginning of the [iso.bbx](iso.bbx) file.
+If you also aim to add new localization strings, you have to define them via `\NewBibliographyString` command at the beginning of the [iso.bbx](iso.bbx) file.